stay tuned for future Scrap Fellowship updates and announcements!

 (photo by Maria Postigo)

-the votes are in, and our 2021 Scrap Fellowship will go to Lindsay Watson, the Executive Director of Threaded Together, an Arizona non-profit devoted to "inspiring creativity and connection through textile arts programs that empower participants, enrich our community, and offer employment pathways women and vulnerable populations."
+our 2021 Scrap Fellowship went to Lindsay Watson, the Executive Director of Threaded Together, an Arizona non-profit devoted to "inspiring creativity and connection through textile arts programs that empower participants, enrich our community, and offer employment pathways women and vulnerable populations."